iharvir2000/HarvirsBookStore/HarvirsBookStore/README.txt

 after that in Repository folder again i create new folder named IRepository at 1.50 then i add a new class in IRepository named IRepository.cs at 1.52pm

+In IRepository.cs i add code at 2.00pm and fortunately there is no error in this..........!!!!!!!